Department-of-Bioinformatics/non-local_cortex_simulation/README.md

 # non-local_cortex_simulation
 The simulation tests the electrophysiology of the cortex can be modeled by a particular non-local energy exchange field based on an oscilator network

+We built up a reductionistic neuronal network model.
+In the model, microcircuits with an inhibitory feedback architecture represent the basic processing unit.
+By implementing lateral connections between neighboring microcircuits, we simulated the connectivity between the nodes of the neuronal network.
+Exploiting the advances in power for large-scale grid computing allowed us to apply simple rules to a scalable, large simulation of network dynamics.
+By this building principle, always the same frequency-coded information, modulated in a wave-like fashion through the lateral connections, reaches all participating columns and creates a holistic representation of the processed information.
+We show that a high number of interconnected microcircuits is essential for stable processing of a high information content.
+Importantly, we can demonstrate that the model creates oscillatory activity patterns like those observed in in vivorecordings of the visual cortex of humans and monkeys in a visual perception paradigm.

+Here is now detailed information on our unique "beyond local" Cortex simulation including details on set-up, parameters and a tutorial to use the simulation.

 #
 # Tutorial: The "non-local brain" simulation